malcolmm20/gymJournal/README.md

 - As a user, I want to be able to see past workout stats.
 - As a user, I want to be able to see my personal best and one rep max for exercises I have performed.
+- As a user, I want to be able to save the contents in my GymJournal to a file.
+- As a user, I want to be able to load the contents of my saved GymJournal into my current GymJournal.